domnantas/raycast-chatgpt/README.md

 <img src="assets/chatgpt-icon.png" height="128">

+> **Warning**
+>
+> OpenAI has implemented additional security measures for their backend, so this no longer works.
+I will not be maintaining this extension, it was just a fun weekend project.
+As an alternative, check out [abielzulio/chatgpt-raycast](https://github.com/abielzulio/chatgpt-raycast)

 Prompt OpenAI [ChatGPT](https://chat.openai.com/) using Raycast.
 Extension uses unofficial API.
 It can stop working anytime and it may be breaking OpenAI ChatGPT Terms of Service.
 Use at your own risk.

 <img src="demo.gif">